wadelau/wadelau.github.io/hanjst/hanjst-variable.md

 Another way to define a variable in Hanjst is client-side, e.g. define a global or local variable just like a common variable in JavaScript.
 Furthermore, this is the way to define a function, a class or an object.

-Define JSON keys in server-side, for instance in Java:
+Define JSON keys in server-side, for instance in Java as below. (eg08101128)

 ```java
 //- define a map